chinamike65/hugo-tuolesi/content/book5/book5en.md

 Ordinary people have a lot of greed, hatred, and jealousy, and it is difficult to feel the kind of joy brought by inner peace.
 Learning Buddhism is difficult at this stage, and it is not difficult to enter the Dao.

-The bodhisattva also needs to live in the five branches of the nourishment: accepting and upholding the precepts of different births, guarding the root gate, knowing the amount of food and drink, sleeping in yoga, and living in good Dharma and happiness.
+The bodhisattva also needs to live in the five branches of the Path of Accumulation: accepting and upholding the precepts of different births, guarding the root gate, knowing the amount of food and drink, sleeping in yoga, and living in good Dharma and happiness.

-"Alien birth" refers to us ordinary people, that is to say, in our daily life when the bodhisattva nourishes the path of food, we must always observe our own body, speech and mind according to the precepts, and guard our five sense organs.
+"Alien birth" refers to us ordinary people, that is to say, in our daily life when the bodhisattva practives the Path of Accumulation, we must always observe our own body, speech and mind according to the precepts, and guard our five sense organs.
 To practice sleep sound yoga, you should sleep when you should be sleeping, and try not to sleep when you should not.

 Because the Bodhisattva has already realized that the lifespan of a human being is very short, and the time to practice is only forty years between the ages of twenty and sixty.
 If you exclude sleeping, eating, etc., the real cultivation time may be ten years.
-No, you must seize the time to study, think, and cultivate diligently.
+You must seize the time to study, think, and cultivate diligently.

-If you enter the path of bodhisattva resources in tantra, you not only need to meditate on emptiness, but also practise tantric mantras, tantra second times, and so on.
+If you enter the Bodhisattva Path of Accumulation in tantra, you not only need to meditate on emptiness, but also practise tantric mantras, tantra of the second class, and so on.

-In this way, one can quickly enter the path of improvement from the path of resources.
+In this way, one can quickly enter the Path of Joining from the Path of Accumulation.

-It takes a long time to cultivate the sutras of the sutras, and the cultivation of the tantras is very fast.
-You can go from the alms to the Jiaxing in a relatively short year, and there are also two or three years or even longer.
+It takes a long time to cultivate the Sutra Path of the Mahayana, whereas the parctice of the Vajrayana is very fast.
+You can go from the Path of Accumulation to the Path of Joining in the relatively short space of one year, instead of two or three years or even longer.

-5. The merits of the Bodhisattva
+##### 5. The merits of the Bodhisattva

-Bodhisattvas on the way of resources cultivate the four mindfulness, the four righteous renunciations, the four spiritual feet, and the four holy seeds.
+Bodhisattvas on the Path of Accumulation cultivate the four applications of mindfulness, the four correct abandonments, the four supports of miraculous ability, and the Four Sacred Seeds (Syllables?).

-Entering the path of bodhisattva sustenance is like liberation, and it has very extraordinary merits.
+Entering the bodhisattva Path of Accumulation is like liberation, and it has very extraordinary merits.

-We have not yet reached the path of sustenance, but we must also understand what a bodhisattva on the path of sustenance is.
+We have not yet reached the Path of Accumulation, but we must also understand what a bodhisattva on the Path of Accumulation is.

-After you understand it, when you rejoice in the merits and virtues, you will know what the bodhisattvas of the resource path are doing and what they can do.
+After you understand it, when you rejoice in the merits and virtues, you will know what the bodhisattvas of the Path of Accumulation are doing and what they can do.

 After understanding the merits and abilities of the Bodhisattva of the Accumulation Path, it is easy to develop true confidence in the Bodhisattva of the Accumulation Path.

-If the Bodhisattva of the Resource Path cultivates these methods, he will obtain the merits of the five supernatural powers and the five eyes.
+If the Bodhisattva of the Path of Accumulation cultivates these methods, he will obtain the merits of the five supernatural powers and the five eyes.

-(1) Five supernatural powers
+##### (1) Five Supernormal Powers

+**The Power of Celestial Vision**

-Heavenly Eyes can see all things in the three thousand great thousand worlds and sentient beings in the six realms clearly and clearly.
-This is Heavenly Eyesight.
+The Divine Eye can see all things in the three thousand great thousand worlds and all sentient beings in the six realms clearly and distinctly.
+This is the supernormal vision of the Divine Eye.

+**The Power of Celestial Hearing**

 The sentient beings with the ears of the whole universe can understand what they say.

-If the disciple has the ear, the master is teaching the scriptures at Tuole Monastery, and the disciple can listen here, without having to go to the temple.
+If the disciple has the Power of Celestial Hearing, the master is teaching the scriptures at Tuole Monastery, and the disciple can listen here, without having to go to the temple.

-If both sides have the ear, for example, Buddha Shakyamuni and Venerable Kasyapa had a dialogue, and the distance between them was more than 160 kilometers.
+If both sides have the Power of Celestial Hearing, for example, Buddha Shakyamuni and Venerable Kasyapa had a dialogue, and the distance between them was more than 160 kilometers.
 Venerable Kasyapa asked the Buddha if he had any questions.
-Hearing it, and answering it immediately, this is the merit of Tianertong.
+Hearing it, and answering it immediately, this is the merit of The Power of Celestial Hearing.

-Tianertong can also hear the voices of the Land of Ultimate Bliss, the Buddhas and Bodhisattvas in various Pure Lands speak sutras, and the incarnations of Buddhas and Bodhisattvas can also hear the sutras.
+The Power of Celestial Hearing can also hear the voices of the Land of Ultimate Bliss, the Buddhas and Bodhisattvas in various Pure Lands speak sutras, and the incarnations of Buddhas and Bodhisattvas can also hear the sutras.

+**The Power of Discerning the Minds of Others**

 He can understand clearly what everyone is thinking.

-With his mind, it will be easy to teach the scriptures, and it will be able to cure the troubles in the minds of the listeners, and by teaching the scriptures against his troubles, the troubles will be easily broken.
+With his mind, it will be easy to teach the scriptures, and it will be able to cure the afflictions in the minds of the listeners, and by teaching the scriptures against his afflictions, the afflictions will be easily broken.

+**The Power of Extinction of Suffering**

 Spiritual change is also called body state, body wishful, and the body can be changed, and anything can be changed.

 For example, the upper body is on fire, the lower body is frozen, walking in the air, sleeping in the air, etc.

+**The Power of Knowing Past Lives**

 Destiny can know other people and their own past lives.

-When looking for a reincarnated soul boy, only a master with destiny can find it.
+When looking for a reincarnated soul-boy, only a master with the Power of Knowing Past Lives can find it.

-(2) Five eyes
+##### (2) Five Eyes (Kinds of Vision)

-Bodhisattvas who are on the path of sustenance not only obtain the merits of the five supernatural powers, but also have the five eyes.
+Bodhisattvas who are on the path of accumulation not only obtain the merits of the five supernatural powers, but also have the five eyes.

-The five eyes are the physical eye, the heavenly eye, the wisdom eye, the Dharma eye, and the Buddha eye.
+The Five Eyes are the Physical eye, Heavenly eye, Wisdom eye, Dharma eye, and the Buddha eye.

-The naked eye is called the naked eye, and the bodhisattva's naked eye merit is divided into thirteen types.
+**The Physical Eye** is called the naked eye, and the qualites of the bodhisattva's naked eye are divided into thirteen types.

 The naked eye can see a hundred miles, the naked eye can see two hundred miles, the naked eye can see three hundred miles, the naked eye can see four hundred miles, the naked eye can see five hundred miles, and the naked eye can see a thousand miles.

-It can see the naked eye of Nanzhanbu continent, the naked eye of two continents, the naked eye of three continents, and the naked eye of four continents.
+The naked eye can see Jambudvipa continent, the naked eye can see two continents, the naked eye can see three continents, and the naked eye can see four continents.

-The naked eye that can see one thousand great thousand worlds, the naked eye that can see two thousand great thousand worlds, and the naked eye that can see three thousand great thousand worlds.
+The naked eye that can see one thousand thousand-fold worlds, the naked eye that can see two thousand thousand-fold worlds, and the naked eye that can see three thousand-fold universe.

-The Heavenly Eye can see the life and death of sentient beings in the three thousand great thousand worlds.
+**The Divine Eye** is the effortless ability to see the births and deaths of all beings in the three thousand-fold universe and is a result of the practice of meditation in past lives.

-Wisdom eye is to understand emptiness, and compare the merits after realizing emptiness.
+**The Wisdom Eye** understands emptiness, sees the truth of dharmata and compare the merits after realizing emptiness.

 If someone who has never been to Lhasa, listens to others talking about Lhasa, and thinks of Lhasa, it is a kind of comparison.